-(i)Grafting/Grace is permitted.
-Eg A candidate, who secured only 35%, would fail having fallen short of the required minimum pass percentage (40%) by five marks.
-Permission for grafting allows such candidate an opportunity to utilize the excess marks if any he might have earned in some other paper for filling up the said deficit.
-Thus, if the concerned candidate happened to secure 45 marks in another paper, the extra five marks which is in excess of what is required for a pass could be notionally added to fill the deficit of 5 marks of the paper in which the candidate actually failed. and thereby declare the candidate to have been passed in such paper.
+Eg, A candidate who secured only 35 Marks, would fail having fallen short by 5 Marks of the required minimum pass mark which is 40 Marks.
+However, If such candidate happened to secure 45 marks in another paper, the extra five marks which is in excess of what is required for a pass could be notionally added to fill the deficit of 5 marks of the paper in which the candidate actually failed and thereby declare the candidate to have been passed in such paper.